Don't be scared off!

 One-Step Census ED Utilities

-Notice that the ED Finder tool does not tell you which 1920 ED your address is in.
-For 1920 we provide a separate tool called 1920/1930 ED Converter that converts 1930 EDs to their 1920 equivalents (and vice versa).
+Notice that the above ED Finder tool does not tell you which 1920 ED your address is in.
+For 1920 we provide a separate tool called 1920-1930-1940 ED Finder/Converter.
+That tool converts 1930 EDs to their 1920 equivalents (and vice versa).
+It will also do the same between 1930 and 1940.

 Materials